yaobinwen/yaobinwen.github.io/_posts/2021/2021-01-29-Ansible-how-to-debug-a-problematic-module.md

 **Then I could run `./AnsiballZ_stat.py execute | jq`** to run the `stat` module with the arguments in `args`.
 I could modify the contents of the files to change the behaviors or print more details for debugging purpose.

-However, when running `./AnsiballZ_stat.py execute | jq` directly, I ran it in the non-privileged user mode under which the `Permission denied` issue didn't exist.
+However, when running `./AnsiballZ_stat.py execute | jq` directly, I ran it in the **non-privileged** user mode under which the `Permission denied` issue didn't exist.
+In other words, I didn't successfully reproduce the issue I wanted to trace down.

-So I looked closely at the detailed output of the playbook.
+So I decided to try to run the module in privileged mode, and I looked closely at the detailed output of the playbook in order to figure out how to do that.
 The log message below shows how to run the module in privileged mode (`ansible_become: yes`):

 ```
 <localhost> EXEC /bin/sh -c 'sudo -H -S  -p "[sudo via ansible, key=zevpwzzrlphljnlsxijznwftwiylwrtx] password:" -u root /bin/sh -c '"'"'echo BECOME-SUCCESS-zevpwzzrlphljnlsxijznwftwiylwrtx ; /usr/bin/python /home/vagrant/.ansible/tmp/ansible-tmp-1611960114.27-23625-278355414153003/AnsiballZ_stat.py'"'"' && sleep 0'
 ```

 The actual command starts with `sudo -H -S` and ends with `AnsiballZ_stat.py'"'"'`.
 Many levels of single- and double-quotation marks.

-But if you run the command directly:
+However, if you simply copy-and-paste and run the command directly, as follows:

 ```bash
 sudo -H -S  -p "[sudo via ansible, key=zevpwzzrlphljnlsxijznwftwiylwrtx] password:" -u root /bin/sh -c '"'"'echo BECOME-SUCCESS-zevpwzzrlphljnlsxijznwftwiylwrtx ; /usr/bin/python /home/vagrant/.ansible/tmp/ansible-tmp-1611960114.27-23625-278355414153003/AnsiballZ_stat.py'"'"'